 The Avenues Youth Project was established in 1979 to provide informal education and recreational opportunities for local children and young people.

-Our first beneficiaries were mainly teenagers from the local Afro-Caribbean community, but over the years our membership has widened to reflect the diverse and evolving composition of West London.
+Our first beneficiaries were mainly teenagers from the local Afro-Caribbean community, but over the years our membership has widened to attract the diverse and evolving ethnic and cultural composition of West London.
 Our catchment area is among the least well off in the country and suffers from the many determinants of poor physical and mental health that stem from poverty.

 In 2000, the trustees ran an ambitious fundraising campaign to raise £2million to replace the first building with a state-of-the-art youth centre, which was opened by HRH Prince Charles.